-- (a) if the Subscriber is purchasing Units pursuant to the OM Exemption, complete and sign Form 45-106F4 - Risk Acknowledgement ("Form 45-106F4") attached as Appendix I to the Subscription Form (a copy is to be retained by the Subscriber and delivered to the Trust); - (b) if the Subscriber is resident in Manitoba, Prince Edward Island, the Northwest Territories, the Yukon or Nunavut, and is purchasing Units having an aggregate acquisition cost of greater than \$10,000 pursuant to the OM Exemption, the Subscriber must also be an Eligible Investor and complete and sign the Eligible Investor Questionnaire attached as Appendix II to the Subscription Form; - (c) if the Subscriber is an individual and resident in Alberta, Saskatchewan, Ontario, Québec, Nova Scotia or New Brunswick and is relying on the OM Exemption, complete Schedules 1 and 2 attached to the Form 45-106F4.
+- (a) if the Subscriber is purchasing Units pursuant to the OM Exemption, complete and sign Form 45-106F4 Risk Acknowledgement ("Form 45-106F4") attached as Appendix I to the Subscription Form (a copy is to be retained by the Subscriber and delivered to the Trust); - (b) if the Subscriber is resident in Manitoba, Prince Edward Island, the Northwest Territories, the Yukon or Nunavut, and is purchasing Units having an aggregate acquisition cost of greater than \$10,000 pursuant to the OM Exemption, the Subscriber must also be an Eligible Investor and complete and sign the Eligible Investor Questionnaire attached as Appendix II to the Subscription Form; - (c) if the Subscriber is an individual and resident in Alberta, Saskatchewan, Ontario, Québec, Nova Scotia or New Brunswick and is relying on the OM Exemption, complete Schedules 1 and 2 attached to the Form 45-106F4.
 If the Subscriber is investing greater than \$10,000 in a 12 month period, the Subscriber must meet the definition of "Eligible Investor".
 If the Subscriber is investing greater than \$30,000 (but no more than \$100,000) in a 12 month period, Eligible Investors must seek suitability advice with respect to the investment from a portfolio manager or Dealer.
-These limits do not apply to Subscribers who meet the definition of "Eligible Investor" because they are "Accredited Investors" as defined in National Instrument 45-106 Prospectus Exemptions ("NI 45-106") or non-individuals;
+These limits do not apply to Subscribers who meet the definition of "Eligible Investor" because they are "Accredited Investors" as defined in National Instrument 45-106 Prospectus Exemptions ("NI 45-106") or non-individuals; - (d) if the Subscriber is an "Accredited Investor" as defined in NI 45-106 and is purchasing Units pursuant to the Accredited Exemption set out in section 2.3 of NI 45-106, complete and sign the Accredited Investor Status Certificate attached as Appendix III to the Subscription Form (including the Form 45-106F9 risk acknowledgement form contained therein, if applicable);

-- (e) if the Subscriber is resident in British Columbia and is purchasing Units through the Manager, the Subscriber must complete and sign a copy of the Form 45-106F4 attached as Appendix IV, as well as the Risk Acknowledgement under BC Instrument 32-517 Exemption from Dealer Registration Requirement for Trades in Securities of Mortgage Investment Entities ("BCI 32-517") attached as Appendix V to the Subscription Form; - (f) if the Subscriber is resident in British Columbia and is not purchasing Units through a Dealer, deliver to the Manager, in trust, a certified cheque or bank draft for the aggregate Subscription Price payable for the Units subscribed for, made payable to Bennett Jones LLP, in trust, or to such other trust account determined by the Manager, or have funds available in your registered account where your purchase is being made for transfer to Bennett Jones LLP, in trust, or to such other trust account determined by the Manager; and - (g) if the Subscriber is purchasing Units through a Dealer, deliver to the Dealer through whom the purchase is being conducted a certified cheque or bank draft for the aggregate Subscription Price payable for the Units subscribed for, made payable to the Dealer through whom the purchase is being conducted or as otherwise directed by the Dealer through whom the purchase is being conducted.
+- (e) if the Subscriber is purchasing Units through CDFL, a certified cheque or bank draft for the aggregate Subscription Price payable for the Units subscribed for, made payable to Capital Direct Management Ltd., or to such other trust account determined by CDFL, or have funds available in your registered account where your purchase is being made for transfer to Bennett Jones LLP, or to such other trust account determined by the Manager; and - (f) if the Subscriber is purchasing Units through a Dealer, deliver to the Dealer through whom the purchase is being conducted a certified cheque or bank draft for the aggregate Subscription Price payable for the Units subscribed for, made payable to the Dealer through whom the purchase is being conducted or as otherwise directed by the Dealer through whom the purchase is being conducted.